-Human Papilloma virus (HPV): almost all cases of cervical cancer are caused by HPV.
-This is a very common virus that can be passed on through any type of sexual contact with a man or a woman.
-There are more than a hundred types of HPV, many of which are harmless.
-However, some types can cause abnormal changes to the cells of the cervix, which can eventually lead to cervical cancer.
 There are two strains of HPV (HPV 16 and HPV 18), which are known to be responsible for most cases of cervical cancer.
 They do not have any symptoms, so individuals will not realise that they have it.
 These infections are very common, and most people do not develop cervical cancer as a result.
 Using condoms during sex offers some protection against HPV but it cannot always prevent infection.
-This is because the virus is also spread through skin-to-skin contact of the wider genital area.
-The HPV vaccine is offered to girls and boys aged 12 and 13 in England, NI and Wales and every S1 pupil in Scotland
+This is because the virus is also spread through skin-toskin contact of the wider genital area.
+The HPV vaccine is offered to girls and boys aged 12 and 13 in England, NI and Wales and every S1 pupil in Scotland.)

-- Other sexually transmitted infections: the risk of cervical cancer may be increased in individuals who have a sexually transmitted infection alongside HPV.
-Individuals with both HPV and chlamydia might have a higher risk - HIV or AIDS increases the risk - Smoking: smoking increases the risk of cervical cancer and makes it harder to treat abnormal cells in the cervix - Contraceptive pill: the risk of cervical cancer is linked to taking the contraceptive pill.
+- Contraceptive pill: The risk of cervical cancer is linked to taking the contraceptive pill.
 Taking the pill from more than five years increases the risk of cervical cancer.
 The increased risk begins to drop as soon as you stop taking it.
 After ten years, the risk is the same as if you had never taken the pill.
-The pill can also slightly increase the risk of breast cancer but it is important to know that taking the pill can help reduce the risk of womb and ovarian cancers - How many children you have and when: women who have had children are at an increased risk of cervical cancer compared to those who have not.
+The pill can also slightly increase the risk of breast cancer but it is important to know that taking the pill can help reduce the risk of womb and ovarian cancers. - How many children you have and when: Women who have had children are at an increased risk of cervical cancer compared to those who have not.
 Having your first baby before the age of 17 also gives a higher risk compared to those who have had their first baby after the age of 25.
-The reasons for this are unclear - Family history: you have an increased risk of cervical cancer if your mother, sister or daughter has had cervical cancer - Previous cancer: you have an increased risk of cervical cancer if you have had cancer of the vagina, vulva, kidney or urinary tract.
+The reasons for this are unclear. - Family history: You have an increased risk of cervical cancer if your mother, sister or daughter has had cervical cancer. - Previous cancer: You have an increased risk of cervical cancer if you have had cancer of the vagina, vulva, kidney or urinary tract.

-What is the best way to protect yourself from cervical cancer?
+What is the best way to protect yourself?

-The best way to protect yourself is by attending for cervical screening (previously known as a "smear test").
+The best way to protect yourself from cervical cancer is by attending a cervical screening (previously known as a "smear test").
 Cervical screening checks the health of your cervix.
 It is not a test for cancer; it is a test to help prevent cancer.

-The NHS cervical screening programme invites women between the ages of 25 to 64 to attend in England, Scotland, Wales and NI.
-You get the results by letter usually in about two to six weeks.
-The letter will explain what happens next.
+The NHS cervical screening programme across the UK invites people with a cervix between the ages of 25 to 64 to attend.
+You get the results and next steps by letter usually in about two to six weeks.

-During cervical screening, a small sample of cells is taken from a cervix and checked under a microscope for abnormalities.
-In some areas, the screening sample is first checked for HPV.
+During cervical screening, a small sample of cells is taken from the cervix.
+They are checked for HPV, and where this is detected, further assessment for cell changes is required.
+Where there is no HPV present, no further action is required.
 An abnormal cervical screening test result does not mean you have cancer.
 Most abnormal results are either due to signs of HPV, the presence of treatable precancerous cells or both, rather than cancer itself.

-You should be sent a letter confirming when it is your time for your screening appointment.
-Contact your GP if you think that you may be overdue.
+You should be sent a letter confirming when it is your time for your screening appointment, but contact your GP if you think that you may be overdue.